How to Decode a Food Nutrition Label

 Fibre is the part of food that your body doesn’t break down and absorb.
 Instead, it passes mostly intact through your stomach, small intestine and colon and out of your body.
 Fibre is commonly classified as soluble, which dissolves in water, or insoluble, which doesn’t dissolve.

 Soluble fibre helps lower blood cholesterol and glucose levels and is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.

 Insoluble fibre, simply put, aids in keeping you regular.
 It is found in whole-wheat flour, wheat bran, nuts, beans and vegetables, such as cauliflower, green beans and potatoes.
-To try and make better health decisions, choose breads and cereals with 3 g or more per serving.
+To try and make better health decisions, choose bread and cereals with 3 g or more per serving.

 There are at least 15 other names for sodium, or salt, including MSG, yeast extract, baking powder and sodium nitrate.
 If you eat too much salt, the extra water stored in your body raises your blood pressure.